ZcashFoundation/Elections/README.md

 - [Board-Nominations](2018-Q2/Board-Nominations)
 - [General-Measures](2018-Q2/General-Measures)

 The folders are self explanatory, but just in case: if you're nominating yourself for the Board, you'll put a markdown file in that folder which includes a brief statement to describe why you should be considered (e.g., your background or contributions to the community) and open a Pull Request to spark public debate.
-Board nomination votes will be done on a "Satisfaction Approval Voting" method (more on that below).
+Board nomination votes will be done on a "~Satisfaction~ Approval Voting" method (more on that below).

 For general measures (e.g, "Should the Foundation put more resources into studying ASIC Resistance?"
 "Which of these five attributes of a privacy-preserving cryptocurrency should be prioritized?" etc.) a submitter should put a markdown file in the corresponding folder with their statement and possible responses as a Pull Request, and a brief background explaining the context of their proposal and their best-effort at pros/cons of each possible selection.